Workouts Feel Harder and Recovery Slows When You’re Not Eating Enough on GLP-1

 What Your Body Needs to Rebuild

+Protein is what your body actually uses to repair muscle after you exercise.
 When you work out, you’re creating small amounts of stress in the muscle.
 Protein helps your body go in and rebuild that area so it’s a little stronger the next time.

-If there isn’t enough protein coming in, that repair process is limited.
+If there isn’t enough coming in, that repair process is limited.
 So even if you’re showing up and doing the workouts, your body doesn’t have what it needs to follow through on them.

 This doesn’t mean you need to eat a large amount all at once.
 Even small amounts, consistently, can start to make a difference.